mauriciopoppe/blog/site/content/notes/mathematics/number-theory/modular-arithmetic.md

   and division, but with the added concept of a "modulus" or a "mod" value.

   <br />
-  This article covers the definition a congruence relation, and some of its properties like addition, multiplication, exponentiation and inverse.
+  This article covers the definition of a congruence relation, and some of its properties like addition, multiplication, exponentiation, and inverse.
-  Next I show how we can use the extended euclidean algorithm to find the modular multiplicative inverse in a general case and in the case of coprime numbers.
+  Next, I show how we can use the Extended Euclidean Algorithm to find the modular multiplicative inverse in a general case and in the case of coprime numbers.
 image: /images/math-generic.jpeg
 tags: ["math", "number theory", "divisibility", "modulo"]